Play the Bag Game: Learn Parts of Speech

 - Place the appropriate card in each bag that fits its part of speech.

 - After you've built a few sentences, reverse the game!
-Dump all the words onto the table, scramble them up, and correctly replace each word back into its corresponding parts of speech bag.
+Dump all the words onto the table, scramble them up, and correctly place each word back into its corresponding bag.